 Many people have a lower grade level of fatigue that is different from complete exhaustion.
 In these people we do not see the classic signs of exhaustion (muscle aches, complete and utter exhaustion) but rather an inability to take part in the activities that these people love because they drag.
 Clinicians are aware that drugs, chemotherapy, anemia, and poor thyroid function can lead to all-out fatigue but there are many subtle, common causes for this slightly below-the-radar fatigue.
-Here are some of them:
+H

 Lower than normal iron levels (well before you develop clinically diagnosable anemia with an obvious drop in the quantity of red blood cells) leads to low energy.
 Research shows that women with low-normal iron levels become fatigued faster when exercising because they lack stamina.